airportyh/chameleon-lang/README.md

 ## Todos

+* add to and remove from `@assoc_map` on field assignment
+* error arrow is not perfectly aligned?
-* allow assigning to struct fields
+* allow comments next to code
-* implement mutable tree map
 * gc: collect
 * experiment with stack traces: https://spin.atomicobject.com/2013/01/13/exceptions-stack-traces-c/
 * fix variables first declared in if blocks not dominating all cases (if should have scope?)